Estapearl/Transaction-Fraud-Detection-Risk-Alert-System/README.md

 By focusing on deviations from normal transaction behavior rather than volume alone, fraud alerts become more targeted, allowing investigators to prioritize genuinely suspicious activity while reducing noise from legitimate transactions.

+### Rule-Based Fraud Scoring

+What we observed

+Fraud risk was evaluated by applying multiple rule-based checks to each transaction and customer activity, rather than relying on a single indicator.
+Key observations from the scoring logic:

+- Transactions that triggered multiple fraud rules simultaneously were significantly more likely to represent genuine risk than those triggering only one rule.

+- Cross-state high-value spending combined with new account activity consistently produced the highest fraud scores.

+- Behavioral burst activity (multiple transactions in a short time window) often acted as a secondary risk amplifier, pushing cases from medium to high risk.

+**Why this matters**

+Scoring fraud using layered rules allows risk teams to prioritize investigations efficiently.
+Instead of treating all alerts equally, resources can be focused on high-scoring cases where multiple independent risk signals align, improving both detection accuracy and operational efficiency.